Grants-In-Aid (GIA)

 The annual auditions are held on the second or third Saturday of March, at Ewell Hall, on the campus of the College of William and Mary.
 Adjudicated by three professional judges in the categories of Keyboard; Orchestra Strings and Voice; Orchestral Winds and Brass, the students are judged on their:

-Senior Division Scholarships include the Kathy Exton Prize of $500 or more which may be awarded to one or more graduating seniors planning to major in music in college; and the Ingrid Jahn Memorial Scholarship of $1000, to be awarded to a graduating senior planning to major in music in college.
+Senior Division Scholarships include the Kathy Exton Prize, and prizes may be awarded to one or more graduating seniors planning to major in music in college.

 The Grants-In-Aid Program is supported through members' contributions, grants, and various fundraising activities including the Williamsburg Area Music Teachers Association (WAMT) annual performance benefit.
 GIA Fund contributions may be used in the year of donation.
 The Williamsburg Music Club, Inc. is a 501 (c)(3) organization and contributions to the Endowment and the Grants-In-Aid Fund may be tax-deductible.
 Contributions may be mailed to: